WeitlerT/landing-page/README.md

 # landing-page
-Simple landing page built from scratch with HTML/CSS
+Simple landing page built from scratch with HTML/CSS using primarily flexbox for layout.